Gunbard/YTPlaylistGrabber/README.md

 ```

 ####Linux
-Needs Ruby and Tk/Tcl installation, but shouldn't need any other dependencies
+Needs Ruby and Tk/Tcl, but shouldn't need any other dependencies.
 ```
 sudo apt-get install libtcltk-ruby
 ./main.rb
 ```
 ####Notes
-You can always just run main.rb like a normal script, however you will probably need to install ActiveState Tk/Tcl.
+You can always just run main.rb like a normal script on Windows and OS X, however you will probably need to install ActiveState Tk/Tcl.

 License